ArmaanjeetSandhu/recursivist/README.md

 This shows the directory tree while ignoring the `node_modules` and `.git` directories, as well as any `.pyc` and `.log` files.

-## Export Formats

-### Text (TXT)

-A simple ASCII tree representation that can be viewed in any text editor.

-### JSON

-A structured JSON format that can be easily parsed by other tools or scripts.

-### HTML

-An HTML representation with styling that can be viewed in any web browser.

-### Markdown (MD)

-A markdown representation that renders nicely on platforms like GitHub.

 ## Shell Completion

 Recursivist supports shell completion for easier command entry.
 Generate completion scripts with: